awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/01_training_modules_overview.md

 Each module includes:

 1. **Intro clip** – Trainer character introduces the module, objectives, and why it matters.
-2. **Micro-lessons (clips)** – Short, focused segments (e.g., “Checking in a member with a reservation”, “Handling an upset parent”, “Pre-opening café checklist”).
+2. **Micro-lessons (clips)** – Short, focused segments (e.g., “Checking in a member with a reservation”, “Handling an upset parent”, “Pre-opening cafe checklist”).
 3. **Scenario clips** – “Good vs better” examples; typical situations staff will face.
 4. **Wrap-up clip** – Summary, key reminders, and where to find written SOPs.